 Hackle: Dusky gray, or medium gray

-Antennae: Stiff hackle fibers or Coq De Leon
+Antennae: Stiff barred duck flank or Coq De Leon

 Tie in clear mylar rib and dub in SLF to create a hothouse carrot profile.
 Now tie in TMC Aero Wing Dry Fly for under wing material.
 Tie in two sets of knotted legs on either side of the body three quarters up the hook shank just below thorax area.

-Take one biot from each corresponding feathers one on right side one for left side.
+Take one biot from each corresponding primary turkey feathers, one on right side one for left side.
 Rib should be facing up on wing case on both sides.
 Clip an angle profile of the caddis wing and chamfer the bottom edge by cutting an opposing angle.
-The cupping of biot faces in towards the body forcing all of the body materials into a neat contained channel under the biots.
+The cupping of biot faces in towards the body forcing all of the body materials into a neat contained channel under the biots, much like a pup tent.
 Slip both biots over the hook shank and tye them in three quarters up the hook shank in thorax area.
 Push down with your index finger on top of wing case this wil help seat and level out the wings.
+Use wax on your thread!
+Now peel both biots back like a banana.
+Yea....like a banana.

-This has been a highly versatile fly for me over the years, it may not be the easiest to master but with a little focus and practice it can be a killing fly that will save you on the river when all else fails.
+This has been a highly versatile fly for me over the years, its not hard to master just a little focus and practice it can be the killing fly that will save you on the river when all else fails.